sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 player2.setScore(2000);
 ```

 We achieved our goal here, we have objects with data and functionality attached to them and we didn't break the D.R.Y principle.

 But this seems like a lot of effort to put just for creating linked objects:

 1. We need to create the object.
+2. We need to create a different object that holds our functionality.
-2. We must use `Object.create` to link the `__proto__` property to a different object.
+3. We must use `Object.create` to link the `__proto__` property to the functionality object.
-3. We need to populate the new object with properties.
+4. We need to populate the new object with properties.
-4. We need to return the new object.
+5. We need to return the new object.

 What if some of these tasks could be done for us?

-### The new operator - A.K.A Constructor function
+### The `new` operator - A.K.A Constructor function

 In the previous example we saw that we have some "tasks" to do in order to create our linked object inside the factory function.
 JavaScript can do some of these tasks for us if we just use the `new` operator with a function invocation.